Welcome to today's edition of the Rush 24-7 podcast.

 It's impossible.

-I mean, notwithstanding the fact that they can that they can trace a cow from its origin in Canada to the meat shop where it was sold, uh, but they can't keep track of illegal aliens, you know, because of the mad cow thing.
+I mean, notwithstanding the fact that they can trace a cow from its origin in Canada to the meat shop where it was sold, but they can't keep track of illegal aliens, you know, because of the mad cow thing.

 It makes no sense to me whatsoever.

-Uh President Bush says, signing the Homeland Security Spending Bill, quote, if somebody here's illegally, we've got to do everything we can to find them, unquote.
+President Bush says, signing the Homeland Security spending bill, quote, if somebody hears illegally, we've got to do everything we can to find them, unquote.

 As if this was a needle in a haystack.